 As a kid I never really liked gnocchi as I always ate the refrigerated kind bought at the supermarket and they are tasteless and hard to chew.

-I never tried homemade gnocchi until a few years ago when my grandmother taught me a typical recipe from her region, Piemonte: Potato gnocchi with cheese fondue..
+I never tried homemade gnocchi until a few years ago when my grandmother taught me a typical recipe from the north of Italy: Potato gnocchi with cheese fondue..
 It was heaven at the first bite.

-Soft, pillows of potatoes that melted in my mouth, covered in a blanket of melted cheese.
+Soft, pillows of potatoes that melt in your mouth, covered in a blanket of melted cheese.
 Just heaven.

 I always knew that homemade food was better than store-bought but I never thought there could have been so much difference in matter of taste and consistence!